 Laughter Analysis

+Laughter in natural conversation occurs at frequencies higher than the average frequency of sounds in the audio signal.
+We therefore use a Butterworth low-pass filter to remove lower frequency sounds from the audio signal.
+Gailbot then uses a Tensorflow model to identify parts of the audio signal that contain laughter and returns the start and end time for each instance that it identifies.
+This instance is then marked in the Gailbot transcript.

 Gailbot uses a Tensorflow deep neural network and the librosa audio processing library to detect and classify laughter in its transcripts.

-Research has shown that laughter in natural conversation occurs at high frequencies greater than the average frequency of sounds in the audio signal.
-As such, the model use uses librosa to create a Butterworth low-pass filter that removes lower frequency sounds from the audio signal, which it treats as a time series.

-Next, the model uses a Tensorflow model to identify parts of the audio signal that contain laughter and return the start and end time for each instance that it identifies.
-This instance is then marked in the Gailbot transcript.

-The Tensorflow model is trained to detect laughter using supervised learning of laughter instances extracted from the switchboard corpus.
+The Tensorflow model is trained to detect laughter using supervised learning of laughter instances extracted from the switchboard corpus, and is inspired by JRGillick’s laughter detection module (Ryokai et al. 2018)

 An instance of detected laughter is added to the Gailbot transcript as follows:

-**NOTE: This module can be attributed to JRGillick’s laughter detection library.

 Beat and absolute timing